 Identifier (FAU_SAS.1 where applicable)

-Part Number AT90SC20818RCV SN_0 = 0x54 [TD]
+Part Number AT90SDC100 SN_0 = 0xC0 [TD]

-AT90SC20812RCV ^a

-Product Identification Number 59U13
+Product Identification Number 59U06

-Hardware Revision С SN_1 = 0x02 [GEN_TD]
+Hardware Revision В SN_1 = 0x01 [TD]

-Applicable Inside Toolbox(s) 00.03.1x.xx Family ^b

-00.03.12.00 0x00031200 °

-00.03.11.08 0x00031108
+Applicable Inside Secure Toolbox 00.03.11.08 0x00031108 ^a

-00.03.10.02 0x00031002

-00.03.14.03 0x00031403

-- The TOE is a Secure Microcontroller (Security IC) that may be used in a variety of security applications, including, Banking, Identification, PayTV and embedded systems. - The increase in the number and complexity of applications in the market of a Secure Microcontroller is reflected in the increase of the level of data security required.
+- The TOE is a Dual Core Secure Microcontroller (Security IC) that may be used in a variety of security applications, including, PayTV and embedded systems. - The increase in the number and complexity of applications in the market of a Secure Microcontroller is reflected in the increase of the level of data security required.
 The security needs for the TOE can be summarised as being able to counter those who want to defraud, gain unauthorised access to data and control a system utilising the TOE.
-Therefore it is mandatory to: - maintain the integrity and the confidentiality of the content of the TOE memories as required by the end application(s) - maintain the correct execution of the software residing on the TOE
+Therefore it is mandatory to: - maintain the integrity and the confidentiality of the content of the TOE memories as required by the end application(s) - maintain the correct execution of the software residing on the TOE - This requires that the TOE especially maintains the integrity and the confidentiality of its security functionality. - Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
+Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC. - The TOE can be used in smartcard application, a USB token or other devices.
+The intended environment is very large; and generally once issued the TOE may be stored and used anywhere, generally there is no control applied to the TOE and its operational environment.

-The toolbox identification is output by the TOE when the self test function of the toolbox is called
+^a The toolbox identification is output by the TOE when the self test function of the toolbox is called